Progress in artificial intelligence: Exams

-According to OpenAI, in 2023 ChatGPT GPT-4 scored the 90th percentile on the Uniform Bar Exam.
-On the SATs, GPT-4 scored the 89th percentile on math, and the 93rd percentile in Reading & Writing.
-On the GREs, it scored on the 54th percentile on the writing test, 88th percentile on the quantitative section, and 99th percentile on the verbal section.
-It scored in the 99th to 100th percentile on the 2020 USA Biology Olympiad semifinal exam.
-It scored a perfect "5" on several AP exams.
+According to OpenAI, in 2023 GPT-4 achieved high scores on several standardized and professional examinations, including around the 90th percentile on the Uniform Bar Exam, the 89th percentile on the mathematics section of the SAT, the 93rd percentile on SAT Reading and Writing, the 54th percentile on the analytical writing section of the GRE, the 88th percentile on GRE quantitative reasoning, and the 99th percentile on GRE verbal reasoning.
+OpenAI also reported that GPT-4 scored in the 99th to 100th percentile on the 2020 USA Biology Olympiad semifinal exam and earned top scores on several AP exams.

-Independent researchers found in 2023 that ChatGPT GPT-3.5 "performed at or near the passing threshold" for the three parts of the United States Medical Licensing Examination.
-GPT-3.5 was also assessed to attain a low, but passing, grade from exams for four law school courses at the University of Minnesota.
-GPT-4 passed a text-based radiology board–style examination.
+Independent researchers found in 2023 that ChatGPT based on GPT-3.5 performed "at or near the passing threshold" on all three parts of the United States Medical Licensing Examination (USMLE), suggesting that large language models could reach passing-level performance on some medical knowledge assessments even without domain-specific fine-tuning.
+GPT-3.5 was also reported to attain a low but passing grade on examinations for four law school courses at the University of Minnesota.